+b.
 Statutory reserve

-In accordance with the Companies Law and the Parent Company's Articles of Association, 10% of the profit for the year attributable to equity holders of the Parent Company before contribution to KFAS, Zakat, and Directors' remuneration has been transferred to statutory reserve.
+In accordance with the Companies Law and the Parent Company's Articles of Association, because the result was loss for the year, no distribution has been transferred to statutory reserve.
 The Group may resolve to discontinue such annual transfers when the reserve equals 50% of the paid-up capital.

 The statutory reserve is not available for distribution except in certain circumstances stipulated by law.